GuideNepalBike LoanTwo WheelerEMIPulsarVehicle LoanBagmati

 Six steps that consistently produce the lowest total cost of ownership:

 1. Negotiate the on-road, not the ex-showroom.
 Dealers move on accessories, registration kits, and bundled-insurance markups.
-Get the line-item quote in writing — ex-showroom, registration, road tax, third-party, comprehensive — and challenge each one separately.
+Get the line-item quote in writing (ex-showroom, registration, road tax, third-party, comprehensive) and challenge each one separately.

 3. Decline the loan-protection insurance unless explicitly required.
 It is a separate product from comprehensive, often presented as mandatory.
 Read the loan agreement; in most cases the bank requires comprehensive on the bike, not life cover on the borrower.

 6. Track every bike-related outflow as a single account in Kharchapatra.
 Bike costs scatter across loan EMI, fuel, road tax, insurance, servicing, accessories.
-Aggregating them quarterly is the only way to see the real cost of running the bike vs the bus or rideshare alternative.
+Aggregating them quarterly is the only way to see the real cost of running the bike against the bus or rideshare alternative.

 Tracking it in Kharchapatra